metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 - `audiences` (List of String) Audience specifies the 'aud' claim for the service account tokenIf the service account uses a well-known annotation for e.g. IRSA or GCP Workload Identitythen this audiences will be appended to the list
 - `namespace` (String) Namespace of the resource being referred to.
 Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

+<a id="nestedatt--spec--provider--beyondtrust"></a>
+### Nested Schema for `spec.provider.beyondtrust`

+Required:

+- `auth` (Attributes) Auth configures how the operator authenticates with Beyondtrust. (see [below for nested schema](#nestedatt--spec--provider--beyondtrust--auth))
+- `server` (Attributes) Auth configures how API server works. (see [below for nested schema](#nestedatt--spec--provider--beyondtrust--server))

+<a id="nestedatt--spec--provider--beyondtrust--auth"></a>
+### Nested Schema for `spec.provider.beyondtrust.auth`

+Required:

+- `client_id` (Attributes) (see [below for nested schema](#nestedatt--spec--provider--beyondtrust--auth--client_id))
+- `client_secret` (Attributes) (see [below for nested schema](#nestedatt--spec--provider--beyondtrust--auth--client_secret))

+Optional:

+- `certificate` (Attributes) Content of the certificate (cert.pem) for use when authenticating with an OAuth client Id using a Client Certificate. (see [below for nested schema](#nestedatt--spec--provider--beyondtrust--auth--certificate))
+- `certificate_key` (Attributes) Certificate private key (key.pem).
+For use when authenticating with an OAuth client Id (see [below for nested schema](#nestedatt--spec--provider--beyondtrust--auth--certificate_key))

+<a id="nestedatt--spec--provider--beyondtrust--auth--client_id"></a>
+### Nested Schema for `spec.provider.beyondtrust.auth.client_id`

+Optional:

+- `secret_ref` (Attributes) SecretRef references a key in a secret that will be used as value. (see [below for nested schema](#nestedatt--spec--provider--beyondtrust--auth--client_id--secret_ref))
+- `value` (String) Value can be specified directly to set a value without using a secret.

+<a id="nestedatt--spec--provider--beyondtrust--auth--client_id--secret_ref"></a>
+### Nested Schema for `spec.provider.beyondtrust.auth.client_id.secret_ref`

+Optional:

+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may bedefaulted, in others it may be required.
+- `name` (String) The name of the Secret resource being referred to.
+- `namespace` (String) Namespace of the resource being referred to.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

+<a id="nestedatt--spec--provider--beyondtrust--auth--client_secret"></a>
+### Nested Schema for `spec.provider.beyondtrust.auth.client_secret`

+Optional:

+- `secret_ref` (Attributes) SecretRef references a key in a secret that will be used as value. (see [below for nested schema](#nestedatt--spec--provider--beyondtrust--auth--client_secret--secret_ref))
+- `value` (String) Value can be specified directly to set a value without using a secret.

+<a id="nestedatt--spec--provider--beyondtrust--auth--client_secret--secret_ref"></a>
+### Nested Schema for `spec.provider.beyondtrust.auth.client_secret.secret_ref`

+Optional:

+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may bedefaulted, in others it may be required.
+- `name` (String) The name of the Secret resource being referred to.
+- `namespace` (String) Namespace of the resource being referred to.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

+<a id="nestedatt--spec--provider--beyondtrust--auth--certificate"></a>
+### Nested Schema for `spec.provider.beyondtrust.auth.certificate`

+Optional:

+- `secret_ref` (Attributes) SecretRef references a key in a secret that will be used as value. (see [below for nested schema](#nestedatt--spec--provider--beyondtrust--auth--certificate--secret_ref))
+- `value` (String) Value can be specified directly to set a value without using a secret.

+<a id="nestedatt--spec--provider--beyondtrust--auth--certificate--secret_ref"></a>
+### Nested Schema for `spec.provider.beyondtrust.auth.certificate.secret_ref`

+Optional:

+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may bedefaulted, in others it may be required.
+- `name` (String) The name of the Secret resource being referred to.
+- `namespace` (String) Namespace of the resource being referred to.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

+<a id="nestedatt--spec--provider--beyondtrust--auth--certificate_key"></a>
+### Nested Schema for `spec.provider.beyondtrust.auth.certificate_key`

+Optional:

+- `secret_ref` (Attributes) SecretRef references a key in a secret that will be used as value. (see [below for nested schema](#nestedatt--spec--provider--beyondtrust--auth--certificate_key--secret_ref))
+- `value` (String) Value can be specified directly to set a value without using a secret.

+<a id="nestedatt--spec--provider--beyondtrust--auth--certificate_key--secret_ref"></a>
+### Nested Schema for `spec.provider.beyondtrust.auth.certificate_key.secret_ref`

+Optional:

+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may bedefaulted, in others it may be required.
+- `name` (String) The name of the Secret resource being referred to.
+- `namespace` (String) Namespace of the resource being referred to.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

+<a id="nestedatt--spec--provider--beyondtrust--server"></a>
+### Nested Schema for `spec.provider.beyondtrust.server`

+Required:

+- `api_url` (String)
+- `verify_ca` (Boolean)

+Optional:

+- `client_time_out_seconds` (Number) Timeout specifies a time limit for requests made by this Client.
+The timeout includes connection time, any redirects, and reading the response body.
+Defaults to 45 seconds.
+- `retrieval_type` (String) The secret retrieval type.
+SECRET = Secrets Safe (credential, text, file).
+MANAGED_ACCOUNT = Password Safe account associated with a system.
+- `separator` (String) A character that separates the folder names.